ibm-cloud-docs/EventStreams/quick_setup_guide.md

 For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api){: external}.

 1. From your newly provisioned instance, navigate to **Topics** using the menu on the left.
 2. Click the **Create topic** button and an enter a topic name.
 Click **Next**.
 Topic names are restricted to a maximum of 200 characters.
+The default retention period for messages is 24 hours.
+The minimum is 1 hour and the maximum is 30 days.
+Specify this value as multiples of hours.
 3. Select the number of partitions.

     One or more partitions make up a topic.
 A partition is an ordered list of messages.
 1 partition is sufficient for getting started, but production systems often have more.